khadija-0/phase1-project/README.md

 TRANSLATING APP

 phase1-project
-An online Web App thatcan translate one language to another.
+An online Web App that can translate one language to another.